dxw/whippet-server/README.md

     $ sudo ln -s /path/to/the/script/called/whippet /usr/bin/whippet

+### PHP 5.4

 Whippet requires PHP 5.4.

+Check which version you're currently using by running php -v.
+It should hopefully be 5.4.x

 To install do:

-### Under Ubuntu 12.04 LTS
+#### Under Ubuntu 12.04 LTS

     $ sudo add-apt-repository ppa:ondrej/php5
     $ sudo apt-get update
     $ sudo apt-get install php5

-### Under Ubuntu 12.10
+#### Under Ubuntu 12.10

     $ sudo apt-get install php5

+#### Under OSX

+See http://php-osx.liip.ch/ for an easy install

+Depending on how your path is set up, you may need to add the install location to your path (edit your .bashrc or similar)

+Using the above method you may get an error when trying to run whippet:

+    Error: Unable to find file /etc/mime.types, and failed to load fallback

+In which case you can obtain the most recent mime file here: http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types
+Instruct Whippet to use this file using the --mime-file argument, or save it to /etc/mime.types

+#### Other operating systems
+For Windows, I think you might be out of luck.
+If you manage to get it working, we'd love to know what you did.

+For other operating systems, please consult Google, or download and install from PHP.net: http://php.net/downloads.php

+#### Handling multiple versions of PHP
+If for some reason you don't want to use 5.4 as your system's version of PHP, make sure your system PHP comes up first in your PATH, and then tell Whippet where to find PHP5.4 on your system:

+    $ WHIPPET_PHP=/path/to/php/5.4 whippet

-### Under OS X
+### MYSQL

-    $ brew tap homebrew/dupes
-    $ brew tap josegonzalez/homebrew-php
-    $ brew install php54 --devel --with-mysql

-You will need Homebrew: http://mxcl.github.com/homebrew/

-For more information on the php54 install, see here: https://github.com/josegonzalez/homebrew-php

-### Existing users of MAMP
+If you've directly installed MYSQL on your system, Whippet should just work.
+If you encounter any problems, please raise an issue.

+#### MYSQL through MAMP (OSX)

-If you already use MAMP and have installed PHP 5.4 via Homebrew, PHP needs to know to use MAMP's MySQL server.
+If you're using MAMP, and don't want to install MYSQL directly for whatever reason, you need to tell PHP5.4 how to use MAMP's MySQL server.
 To fix this, update your php.ini:

     $ sudo vi /usr/local/etc/php/5.4/php.ini